Simmons First National Corporation research snapshot

 information Richness

 B-level information richness.
-Simmons First National has consistent SEC filings, Nasdaq-reported market data, and a published annual report, but limited dedicated analyst coverage (5 analysts), low trading volume relative to larger regionals, and fewer broker-issued deep-dive notes.
+Simmons First National has consistent SEC filings, detailed quarterly press releases, and Nasdaq market data, but only 7 covering analysts, modest trading volume relative to larger regionals, and few broker-issued deep-dive notes.

 bias Check